 \subsection{The cycle graph}

-Consider the case $k=1$, which corresponds to the cycle graph, and the Maki-Thompson rumor model defined on this graph.
-It is not difficult to grasp intuitively that the rumor will be confined to a neighborhood of nodes whose number is independent of $n$.
+Consider the case $k=1$, which corresponds to the cycle graph, and the Maki-Thompson rumor model is defined on this graph.
+It is not difficult to intuitively understand that the rumor will be confined to a neighborhood of nodes whose number is independent of $n$.
 This is because, for $n$ sufficiently large, the number of informed nodes in any direction is bounded from above for a random variable with a geometric distribution with parameter $1/2$.
-In order to formalize this idea, we begin by considering the Maki-Thompson on $\mathbb{Z}$ maintaining the main notation stated in the previous section.
-That is, consider the Markov process $\{\eta_{t}\}_{t\geq 0}$ with states space $\mathcal{S}=\{0,1,2\}^{\mathbb{Z}}$ and transition rates given by \eqref{rates}.
-In addition, define the absorption time of the process as $\tau^{\infty}:=\inf\{t\geq 0: Y(t)=0\}$, where
+To formalize this idea, we begin by considering the Maki-Thompson model on $\mathbb{Z}$ maintaining the main notation stated in the previous section.
+That is, consider the Markov process $\{\eta_{t}\}_{t\geq 0}$ with the state space $\mathcal{S}=\{0,1,2\}^{\mathbb{Z}}$ and transition rates given by \eqref{rates}.
+In addition, we define the absorption time of the process as $\tau^{\infty}:=\inf\{t\geq 0: Y(t)=0\}$, where

 for any $t\geq 0$.
 Consider also the random variables given by:

 \begin{prop} Consider the Maki-Thompson model on $\mathbb{Z}$, $\{\eta_{t}\}_{t\geq 0}$, with $\eta_0(0)=1$ and $\eta_0(i)=0$ for all $i\in \mathbb{Z}\setminus \{0\}$.
 Let $R\sim Geom(1/2)$, $L\sim Geom(1/2)$ and let $Y$ be a discrete random variable with $\mathbb{P}(Y=-1)=\mathbb{P}(Y=1)=1/4=1-P(Y=2)$.
 Then,